SnehaChauhan1174/HR-Resume_agent/README.md

 ## What I Would Add With More Time
 - Hybrid section-splitting for lower token cost at scale
 - LangGraph for conditional branching on input type
-- LinkedIn JSON profile ingestion
 - OAuth authentication on Streamlit endpoint
-- LangSmith tracing for observability**
+- LangSmith tracing for observability